zibonbadi/liquidms/README.md

 ### MariaDB

-As MariaDB currently remains our testing and design databaase (both due to lack of database feature standardization as well as it's libre software-induced ubiquity), here's a few tips on how to configure MariaDB for a smooth, painless liquidMS experience:
+As MariaDB currently remains our testing and design database (both due to lack of database feature standardization as well as it's libre software-induced ubiquity), here's a few tips on how to configure MariaDB for a smooth, painless liquidMS experience: